GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/tuning.md

 Once you have tested gerrit-2 and you are happy with the results you can perform steps *1.* to *4.* for `gerrit-1`.

+## Detect caches that rely on fallback configuration

+Gerrit increments `cache/chroniclemap/caches_without_chroniclemap_configuration`
+metric when persistent cache that relies on fallback configuration is instantiated.
+One can narrow down all not configured caches by searching for metrics prefixed with `cache/chroniclemap/cache_without_chroniclemap_configuration_` (they are created only for caches in question).

+Note that additionally a warning is issued to the `error_log` but Gerrit's core caches are initiated earlier than logging subsystem hence seeing them requires starting the server in `run` mode.